-The The Triangle of Care can be used across all mental health services, not only inpatient, and includes a universal self-assessment tool as well as guidance notes.
+The The Triangle of Care, Carers Included: A Guide to Best Practice in Mental Health Care in England (PDF, 241KB) can be used across all mental health services, not only inpatient, and includes a universal self-assessment tool as well as guidance notes.
 In addition the guide now includes good practice examples from across the mental health care pathway.
 Although the Triangle of Care uses the language of mental health with a little imagination it can easily be used in children's, older people's, learning disability and substance misuse services.

 The Triangle of Care guide was launched in July 2010 as a joint piece of work between Carers Trust and the National Mental Health Development Unit, emphasizing the need for better local strategic involvement of carers and families in the care planning and treatment of people with mental ill-health.

 The Triangle of Care approach was developed by carers and staff to improve carer engagement in acute inpatient and home treatment services.
 The guide outlines key elements to achieving this as well as examples of good practice.
 It recommends better partnership working between service users and their carers, and organisations.

 There are a wealth of good practice examples cited in the Triangle of Care guide, these are held on the RCN Virtual Ward (with even more not listed).

 Our new guide for mental health professionals working in children and young people’s mental health services in England